50 — Estimated jobs the company is looking to hire now

 $1.5M to $1.7 million — Possible final value of proposed employment incentive agreement with the city of Springfield if approved

-He filed the complaint Tuesday in U.S. District Court in Pennsylvania, claiming the company hired him in 2014 as president.
+Dennis R. White filed the lawsuit Tuesday in U.S. District Court in Pennsylvania, claiming the company hired him in 2014 as president.
 The lawsuit alleges White served in that role for two years and provided assistance on strategic decisions, acquisition attempts and investments, among other duties.

 White’s lawsuit alleges the company didn’t pay him the promised $250,000 annual salary, bonuses, equity incentives and other benefits.
 The complaint seeks damages of more than $150,000, court costs and other expenses.